-Environmental: global warming and combating greenhouse gas emissions, energy efficiency, preservation of natural resources, level of CO2 emissions and energy intensity;

-- Social: management of employment and restructuring, workplace accidents, training policy, remuneration, staff turnover rate and PISA (Programme for International Student Assessment) result; - Corporate governance: independence of the Board of Directors with respect to general management, rights of minority shareholders, separation of management and supervisory functions, anti-corruption policy and respect for the freedom of the press.
+- Environmental: global warming and combating greenhouse gas emissions, energy efficiency and preservation of natural resources, level of CO2 emissions and energy intensity; - Social: employment management and restructuring, work accidents, training policy, remuneration, staff turnover and PISA (Programme for International Student Assessment) score; - Corporate governance: independence of the Board of Directors with respect to general management, rights of minority shareholders, separation of management and supervisory functions, anti-corruption policy and freedom of the press.

-Finally, the ESG analysis is backed up by an active and strategic policy of engaging in responsible practices with companies (individual and collective engagement with companies, general meeting voting policy).
+Lastly, the ESG analysis is backed up by an active and strategic policy of engaging in responsible practices with companies (individual and collective engagement with companies, voting policy at general meetings).